Goltfisch/keshbek-server/readme.md

 ```
 4. open `localhost:8001` in your browser to open phpMyAdmin
 5. create the database `keshbek`
+6. Migrate `php bin/console doctrine:migrations:migrate`
-6. run this command `php -S 127.0.0.1:8000 -t public` to run the symfony server
+7. run this command `php -S 127.0.0.1:8000 -t public` to run the symfony server
-7. now you can open the symfony projekt on `localhost:8000`
+8. now you can open the symfony projekt on `localhost:8000`

 ## Register new user
 For development you can create an user with postman (or other tools).